PeaHay/MPRA/README.md

 # MPRA

-Code to reproduce figures in paper "MPRA: simulation and inference" <br.\>
+Code to reproduce figures in paper "MPRA: simulation and inference" <br />
 The technical information to derive the estimators and simulation algorithm can be found here: https://www.overleaf.com/read/dnkyrvvpryzk